tca2/birdseyevyu/README.md

 Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+## pkgdown website

+Because this repository is private, the [{pkgdown}](https://pkgdown.r-lib.org/)-generated website for this package is available only in the `/docs` directory.
+Drag the `index.html` file in that directory into a browser to view this site.

 ## Acknowledgment

 This material is based upon work supported by the National Science